redhat-na-ssa/demo-ai-gitops-catalog/docs/notes/02_CHECKLIST.md

   - [ ] Stop Idle Notebooks
   - [ ] Usage Data Collection
   - [ ] Notebook Pod Toleration
-- [ ] Add a new Accelerator Profile
+- [ ] Add an Accelerator Profile
+  - [ ] Delete the migration-gpu-status ConfigMap
+  - [ ] Restart the dashboard replicaset
+  - [ ] Check the acceleratorprofiles
 - [ ] Add a new Serving Runtimes
 - [ ] Configure User and Admin groups